coochewgames/littlepay-coding-exercise/README.md

 # Building the Script

 ## Command Line Arguments
 The java source files are contained within the main directory and the JUnit test files are located in a ```test``` subdirectory.
-A separate ```bin``` directory is utilised for storing the class files.
+A separate ```bin``` subdirectory is utilised for storing all the generated class files.

 The script and tests can be compiled with:
 ```bash